f0rthsp4ce/bambu-notify/README.md

 - `GET /api/printers` → list known printers `{ printer_id, model, is_online, has_status }`
 - `GET /api/printer/{printer_id}` → latest JSON status for that printer
 - `GET /api/printer/{printer_id}/image` → latest JPEG frame (binary) for that printer
+- `GET /metrics` → Prometheus metrics for all discovered printers and latest status fields

 > Back-compat: if you still rely on a fixed `PRINTER_ID`, the same paths work:
 > - `GET /api/printer/A1M-1`